Michael Lee (speedway rider): Career

 In 1983, Lee appeared in his last World Final at the Motodrom Halbemond in Norden, West Germany.
 Installed as one of the pre-meeting favourites in what was described as the most open World Final for a number of years, Lee finished third on 11 points behind local favourite Egon Müller (15) and Australia's Billy Sanders (12).
 Lee also finished second as part of the English team at the 1983 World Team Cup Final in Vojens, Denmark.

 After his ban ended, Lee returned to King's Lynn for two seasons, but he was given another fine after he didn't show up to a match in June 1986 and he seemingly quit the sport.
-Lee made his comeback to speedway on 16 February 1991, riding in the West End Speedway International at the Wayville Showground in Adelaide, South Australia where he finished fourth in the Final behind local rider Shane Bowes, 1990 World #3 Todd Wiltshire, and Swede Dennis Lofqvist.
-He then finished third behind Wiltshire and 1986 Australian champion Troy Butler in the "Mr Melbourne" meeting at the Royal Melbourne Showgrounds, before heading back to England to take up a short-lived stint with King's Lynn.
+Lee made his comeback to speedway on 16 February 1991, riding in the West End Speedway International at the Wayville Showground in Adelaide, South Australia where he finished fourth in the Final behind local rider Shane Bowes, Todd Wiltshire, and Swede Dennis Lofqvist.
+He then finished third behind Wiltshire and Troy Butler in the "Mr Melbourne" meeting at the Royal Melbourne Showgrounds, before heading back to England to take up a short-lived stint with King's Lynn.

+Personal life

 Lee was convicted of growing cannabis for his own use in 2007 but avoided a jail term.
 He was subsequently fined for possession of cannabis and amphetamines in July 2013.
 On 8 October 2013 Lee was charged with rape and other sexual offences but was cleared of the charges at a trial in May 2014.